 “Studies and Training” (with Lynn Pareja) 136-37.

 “Intrigues, Maneuvers, Interventions: Screen Images of the Korean War and its Aftermath” (Plenary Paper).
 4PKSS (Philippines-Korea in the Changing Asia: Drawing Connections): Proceedings of the 4th Philippine Korean Studies Symposium (Quezon City: University of the Philippines Department of Linguistics, 2015) 4 (abstract) & 25-49.
-Click here to download a PDF transcription.
+Download a PDF transcription.

 “A Yearning for Tenderness in Korean Cinema” (Ju-Yong Ha, co-author) & “Orientalism and Classical Film Practice.”
 Global Makeover: Media and Culture in Asia, ed.
 Danilo Araña Arao (Quezon City and Seoul: Development Center for Asia Africa Pacific and Asian Media and Culture Forum, 2010) 35-54 & 139-54 resp.
-Download a PDF transcription.
+ISBN 978-971-0379-12-5.
+Download a PDF copy of Global Makeover.

 “The Cold War and Marcos-Era Cinema in the Philippines.”
 Proceedings of the 8th ASEAN Inter-University Conference on Social Development (CD-ROM), ed.
-Almond Pilar Aguila, Danilo Araña Arao, Alfonso Deza, Lourdes Portus, and Fernando Paragas (Quezon City: UP, UNI-AP, FTA, & NUS, 2008) 1-39.
+Almond Pilar Aguila, Danilo Araña Arao, Alfonso Deza, Lourdes Portus, and Fernando Paragas (Quezon City: University of the Philippines, Union Network International – Asia and Pacific, Free Trade Alliance, & National University of Singapore, 2008) 1-39.

 “Indochine and the Dynamics of Gender.”
 Proceedings of the Whither the Orient: Asians in Asian and Non-Asian Cinema Conference, Kimdaejung Convention Center, Gwangju, Korea, 28-29 October 2006, ed.
 Joel David (Seoul: Asia Culture Forum, 2006) 248-72.
 (See Edited Volumes above for complete file.)